Classes are tiered and there is plenty of opportunity to customise your schedule according to your interests and learning goals.

 IGCSE Geography examines the physical and human characteristics of the Earth, including natural resources, climate, population and economic development.
 It also teaches geographical techniques and research methods to investigate and analyse these features.
 The course focuses on developing students' ability to understand and describe geographical patterns and processes, and to evaluate their impact on human life and the environment.
 Students will also learn about global challenges such as climate change and sustainable development and how to work towards solving these problems.

-IGCSE German as a foreign language
+IGCSE German

 For students who would like to learn Chinese (mandarin).
 The goal is to develop communicative competences, such as listening, reading, speaking and writing Chinese.
 The students will gain knowledge about the culture and civilisation of the Chinese speaking countries.